Overview of Microsoft Defender for Azure SQL

 - Suspicious database activity - for example, a legitimate user accessing an SQL Server from a breached computer which communicated with a crypto-mining C&C server

 Alerts include details of the incident that triggered them, as well as recommendations on how to investigate and remediate threats.
+Learn more about the security alerts for SQL servers.

 In this article, you learned about Microsoft Defender for Azure SQL.
+Now you can: